 \subsubsection{Learning State Representations with Priors}

-Instead\marginpar{ Priors} of relying on the learning of the MDP models that are often hard to learn, it is possible to shape the loss functions used to train the encoder to incorporate known properties of the actual environment state (see Section \nameref{subsec:robotics_priors}).
-Differently from the case of the latent MDP models, the approaches relying on the priors are offline.
+Instead\marginpar{ Priors} of relying on the latent \acrshort{mdp} models which are often hard to learn or on the observation-reconstruction methods which are prone to fail in presence of irrelevant features in the observations, it is possible to incorporate known properties of the actual environment state in the loss functions used for training the encoder (see Section \ref{subsec:robotics_priors}).